 Owning a wood deck can add to your home’s outdoor beauty.
 With its warm and welcoming space, it could be used as the stage for fun outdoor activities.
-Wood decks have many perks to them, but being exposed to different weather climates can hinder it from being inviting.
+Wood decks have many perks to them, but being exposed to different weather climates can hinder them from being inviting.
 Learning how to properly take care of your wood deck can help avoid it from becoming weathered and damaged.
-These helpful tips will help to keep your wood deck in tip top shape.
+These helpful tips will help to keep your wood deck in tip-top shape.

 Wood Deck Cleaning Tips